tigarmo/craft-archives/docs/reference/repo_properties.rst

 - key-id
    - Type: string
-   - Description: 40 character GPG key identifier ("long-form thumbprint" or "fingerprint")
-     If not using a key-server, Snapcraft will look for the corresponding key
+   - Description: 40 character GPG key identifier ("long-form thumbprint" or "fingerprint").
+The Craft Application will first look for the corresponding key at: ``<project>/snap/keys/<key-id[-8:]>.asc``.
+If the key is not found, the key will be fetched from the ``key-server``.
-     at: ``<project>/snap/keys/<key-id[-8:]>.asc``.
 To determine a key-id from a given key file with gpg, type the following:
      ``gpg --import-options show-only --import <file>``
    - Format: alphanumeric, dash ``-`` , and underscores ``_`` permitted.
    - Examples:
        - ``key-id: 590CA3D8E4826565BE3200526A634116E00F4C82``

-         Snapcraft will install a corresponding key at ``<project>/snap/keys/E00F4C82.asc``
+         The Application will look for a corresponding key at ``<project>/snap/keys/E00F4C82.asc``
 - key-server
    - Type: string
    - Description: Key server to fetch key ``<key-id>`` from
-   - Default: If unspecified, Snapcraft will attempt to fetch a specified key from keyserver.ubuntu.com
+   - Default: If unspecified, The Craft Application will attempt to fetch a specified key from keyserver.ubuntu.com
    - Format: Key server URL supported by ``gpg --keyserver``
    - Examples:
        - ``key-server: keyserver.ubuntu.com``